top of page

 • Spending a lot of time on your feet.

-• Tight achilles, calves, soleus muscles.
+• Tight Achilles, calves, soleus muscles.

 Plantar fasciitis is often associated with a heel spur which is a spike of bone poking out from the heel bone, but many people have heel spurs without any pain